 The stupa is said to entomb the remains of a Kasyap sage who is venerable both to Buddhists and Hindus.
 One legend has it that a woman requested a valley king for the donation of ground required to build a stupa.
 She said she needed land covered by one buffalo’s skin and her wish was granted by the King.
 She cut a buffalo skin into thin strips and circled off a fairly large clearing.
 The king had no choice but to give her the land.

 The Bouddha area is a visual feast.
-Colorful thangkas, Tibetan jewelleries, hand-woven carpets, masks and khukuri knives are sold in the surrounding stalls.
+Colorful thangkas, Tibetan jewelry, hand-woven carpets, masks, and khukuri knives are sold in the surrounding stalls.
 Smaller stupas are located at the base.
-Gompa monasteries, curio shops and restaurants surround Boudhanath.
+Gompa monasteries, curio shops, and restaurants surround Boudhanath.
 Conveniently situated restaurants with roof-top patios provide good food and excellent views of Bouddhanath.

 PASHUPATINATH – THE HOLY TEMPLE OF LORD SHIVA